 Explore this resource

-The purpose of this document is to support professional learning and reflection on assessing progress and achievement in Health and Wellbeing – Physical Education by providing:
+The purpose of this document is to support professional learning and reflection on assessing progress and achievement in health and wellbeing.

 - an outline of what breadth, challenge and application look like within Physical Education

 - information on planning for progression through curriculum levels, using breadth, challenge and application

 A glossary of terms which defines specialist physical education terminology found in the progression frameworks: